4 Off Grid Items You Can Use In a City Apartment

 2. Manual Food Processor/ Chopper

 I love my food processor but I'd be willing to go to a manual one, even with the extra effort.
-Luckily there are devices that make it easier to chop by just a single action of turning.
+Luckily there are devices that make it easier to chop, with just a single action of turning.

 3. Solar light bulbs